 IA8 will commence ecosystem and land use establishment and development phases in 2041, with the expectation that rehabilitation will be completed by 2042.
 IA1 will progress to growth media development in 2041, ecosystem and land use establishment in 2042, with rehabilitation completion estimated for 2043.
 IA11 and IA12 will move into growth media development in 2042 and ecosystem and land use establishment in 2043, with completion estimated for 2044.
-OEA1 will move into growth media development in 2042, ecosystem and land use establishment in 2044, with completion estimated for 2043.
-IA11 and IA12 will move into growth media development in 2043, ecosystem and land use establishment in 2044, with completion estimated for 2045.
+OEA1 will move into growth media development in 2043, ecosystem and land use establishment in 2044, with completion estimated for 2045.